Get Featured in Media

 I know, that’s quite a statement!

-But I’ve lived here for over a year, tested hotels across the districts, and helped dozens of friends and family members pick their perfect spot.
+But I’ve lived here for over a year, visited it over 15 times, worked at a Chinese company in Shanghai, tested hotels across the districts, and helped dozens of friends and family members pick their perfect spot.

 In this guide, you’ll learn:

-• Where is the best place to stay in Shanghai for first-time visitors
+• Where to stay in Shanghai for the first time

 • Where to stay in Shanghai for shopping, nightlife, and authentic food